NeuraByte-UCSD-ITS/cogs189/OpenVEP/README.md

 ## **Experiment Setup & Execution**

 ### **Lab Computers Setup**
+- This is only for setup on the Lab computer for COGS 189

 1. Sign in to lab computer using your UCSD credentials
 2. Open VS Code
 3. Git clone this repository into THIS directory: